alexwernick/deep-learning-pytorch/README.md

 # deep-learning-pytorch
-A repo containing exercises from [Introduction to Deep Learning with PyTorch](https://app.datacamp.com/learn/courses/introduction-to-deep-learning-with-pytorch) on DataCamp
+A repo containing notes from [Introduction to Deep Learning with PyTorch](https://app.datacamp.com/learn/courses/introduction-to-deep-learning-with-pytorch) on DataCamp

 ## Summary